digiaonline/docs/guides/front-end.md

 ## Accounts and licenses

-Please ask Niklas to create the following accounts for you:
+Please ask Raisa to create the following accounts for you:

 - Gmail
 - Slack